- Native App user flow vs PWA user flow

 Is it the right time to convert my Magento store into PWA?

 Before you go melting down to Magento’s request and go gaga over the latest PWA-fad, ask yourself a few questions.

 These questions will help you answer whether you’d need to migrate your basic Magento-based ecommerce into PWA-based e-commerce

 1. Do I already own e-commerce?

 Ask yourself if you have an e-commerce store.

 If you don’t, then why not start with a bang?

-PWA has all the necessary components of heavenly defined user-experience, which prove vital for conversion.
+PWA has all the components of a heavenly defined user experience.
+This makes PWA suitable for conversion rates.

 Go through these motivating stats to get your PWA as soon as possible.

 2. How’s the page load performance of my page?